 Known Faults — Read This Before You Buy

 Carbon buildup in the intake manifold is a known consequence of the SkyActiv-D design.
-Heavy deposits restrict airflow and cause rough running, loss of power and increased fuel consumption.
-A carbon clean is a specialist job and an additional cost.
+Heavy deposits restrict airflow, cause rough running, loss of power and increased fuel consumption.
+A carbon clean is a specialist job and an additional cost to factor in.

-Turbo failure is also recorded on earlier units.
+Turbo failure is also recorded on earlier units, often as a downstream consequence of oil system problems.
 Listen for any whirring or whistling from the turbo on startup and at various rev ranges during a test drive.

 What to Check on Inspection

-Ask for all service records and look specifically for evidence of a carbon clean, injector service or oil pump chain work.
-Any seller of a pre-2015 example who cannot produce documentation is asking you to take on an unknown risk.
+Ask for all service records and look specifically for evidence of injector seal replacement, carbon clean, or oil strainer service.
+Any seller of a pre-2015 example who cannot produce documentation is asking you to absorb an unknown and potentially very expensive risk.

-On the test drive, listen carefully to the turbo.
-Any unusual whirring or hesitation under load warrants further investigation by a specialist before purchase.
+On the test drive, listen carefully to the top end and turbo.
+Any ticking, whirring or hesitation under load warrants investigation by a specialist before purchase.

 "Pull the dipstick before you do anything else.
-If the oil is above the max mark, the conversation is over."
+If the oil is at the X mark, the conversation is over."

 NCT Watch Points

 Front suspension arm bushings and brake disc warping are the most common NCT failure points on this model.
-The bushings are worth inspecting carefully — replacement is not hugely expensive but it is a negotiation point if they are showing wear.
+The bushings are worth inspecting carefully — replacement is not hugely expensive but is a negotiation point if they are showing wear.
+On pre-facelift models the rear handbrake mechanism can bind — worth checking for even pad wear across the rear axle.

 Running Costs

 Road tax is approximately €190–€200 per year.
 Real-world fuel economy is around 48–52 MPG on a mixed cycle.
-The bigger concern on running costs is the potential for significant engine-related expenditure on a car that has not been properly maintained.
+The bigger concern on running costs is the potential for significant engine-related expenditure on a car that has not been properly maintained — injector seal work, carbon cleaning and camshaft inspection are not cheap jobs.

 What to Pay in Ireland

 Prices range from €5,500 to €9,000.
 The fact that prices sit below equivalent Passats or Mondeos of similar age directly reflects the engine reputation.
-A well-documented example with evidence of carbon cleaning and no oil dilution issues is worth paying toward the top of that range.
+A well-documented example with evidence of injector seal work, carbon cleaning and no oil dilution history is worth paying toward the top of that range.

 Verdict

 Approach with caution.
 The Mazda 6 2.2d is a car we want to recommend because everything else about it is excellent.
 But the pre-2015 engine issues are too well documented and too serious to ignore.
-Without full transparent service history, walk away.
+The injector seal and oil strainer failure mode is catastrophic when it occurs — there is no partial repair, only an engine replacement.
+Without a full, transparent service history that specifically addresses these issues, walk away.
 There are safer choices in this price bracket.

 Frequently Asked Questions

 Approach with caution.
-Avoid any example without documented engine work — carbon clean, injector service or confirmed oil pump chain replacement.
-The pre-2015 engine issues are well documented.
+Avoid any example without documented engine work — injector seal replacement, carbon clean or confirmed oil strainer service.
+The pre-2015 engine issues are well documented and the risks are significant without a full service history.

 Between €5,500 and €9,000.
-Prices are lower than rivals because of the engine reputation.
-A well-documented example is worth paying toward the top of that range.
+Prices sit below equivalent Passats or Mondeos of similar age because of the engine reputation.
+A well-documented example with evidence of remedial work is worth paying toward the top of that range.